 Osteoporosis Exercise Contraindications • Conclusion

-In this blog on osteoporosis exercise contraindications, we covered in detail exercises that you should avoid that can compromise your posture and lead to kyphosis.
+In this blog on osteoporosis exercise contraindications, we covered in detail osteoporosis exercises to avoid that can compromise your posture and lead to kyphosis.